-1. Pressure cook the unakkalari with 1 cup water for 3 whistles at medium or medium-high flame and set aside.
-(You can also cook it in a mankalam or any vessel but it will take around 1 hr).
+1. Pressure cook the rinsed unakkalari with around 1 – 1.5 cup water for 2 – 3 whistles over medium or medium-high flame and set aside.
+(You can also cook it in a man kalam/claypot or any vessel but it will take around 1 hr).

-4. Heat 1 tsp ghee in a small pan.
+4. Heat 1 – 2 tsp ghee in a small pan.
 Fry the thenga kothu, cashews and raisins.
 Pour over the payasam.
 Serve warm.
-This payasam is usually served in small portions as it is quite heavy.
+This payasam is usually served in small portions as it is quite rich.

 This payasam is also made for Pongala, a Kerala Hindu festival, in round earthen pots but only 3 – 4 tsp ghee is used.
-Also, sliced banana (kadhali pazham) is mixed with the payasam, once it is done.
+Sliced banana (kadhali pazham) is mixed with the payasam, once it is done.